Links on Android Authority may earn us a commission. Learn more.

 Google’s own vs Nexus

 The Telegraph doesn’t go into any detail, but the story does partially match a credible report from The Information claiming that Google would take more control over the devices it sells under the Nexus brand.
-According to that report, future Nexus devices will only have Google’s brand on them, effectively relegating the manufacturing partner to ODM status, akin to how Foxconn makes devices for Apple without taking any credit.
+According to that report, future Nexus devices will only have Google’s brand on them, effectively relegating the manufacturing partner to ODM status, akin to how Hon Hai Technology Group (Foxconn) makes devices for Apple without taking any credit.

 A potential confusion?